jithinanchanattu/chrome-extensions-screen-capture/README.md

-# chrome-extensions-screen-capture
+# Chrome Extensions Screen Capture

-chrome extensions for current tab screen capture
+Demo code of chrome extensions that use for current tab screen capture After captured send image to server.